Nikolov6/GainBase/README.md

 ## 🚀 Getting Started

-Follow these steps to get the project running locally.
+Follow these setup instructions to get the project locally running.

 ### 1. Clone the repository